 no other name but Jesus, Jesus

 The phrase “my joy in sorrow’s tears” is taken from the chorus of ‘No Other Name’, a Christian worship song by Emu Music.
-A few of their members serve at my church, St Ebbe’s Oxford: over the past few years, I have been immensely blessed by their work.
+A few of their members serve at my previous church, St Ebbe’s Oxford: over the past few years, I have been immensely blessed by their work.
 In many ways, I look up to them as my role model when writing my own song lyrics.
 Their songs are always rich with eloquently expressed Biblical truths and this song is no exception.
-Apart from Jesus, no other person or thing has been able to deliver me from my darkness.
-I know this from my personal experience and the Bible professes this to be true.
-You can have a listen to it below:
+Apart from Jesus, no other person or thing can deliver me from my darkness.
+I know this from personal experience and the Bible professes this to be true.
+You can have a listen to an acoustic version of it below: